Paul M. English: Later career

 In February 2013, before Kayak's sale was final, English began making plans to leave the company and start something new.
 English planned to invest $1 million to fund the project and also recruited O'Donnell and Schwenk, who were also still working for Kayak, to invest the same amount.
 He planned to create a Boston-based incubator which he named Blade.

-To house this incubator, English envisioned an office space for use by the companies it was hatching that could also serve as an event space at night, with a basement public club modelled on the speakeasies of the 1920s.
+To house this incubator, English envisioned an office space for use by the companies it was hatching that could also serve as an event space at night, with a basement public club modeled on the speakeasies of the 1920s.
 The rough business model for Blade included a plan to give new start-up e-commerce companies free office space and advice as they develop and seek VC financing.
-In return, Blade takes get equity in the start-up and, once the company receives outside funding, Blade would "kick'em out" after placing either English, O'Donnell, or Schwenk on the board of directors.
+In return, Blade would take equity in the start-up and, once the company receives outside funding, Blade would "kick'em out" after placing either English, O'Donnell, or Schwenk on the board of directors.

 Before starting this new company, all three of them needed to wind down their involvement in the leadership of Kayak.
 In May 2013, Priceline's acquisition of Kayak became final.
 By this point, both O'Donnell and Schwenk had transitioned out of Kayak, but English remained for a little longer to coach his successor as CTO.
 At the same time, he began work on renovating the office space for Blade in Fort Point, Boston.
-English was also a senior instructor at the MIT Sloan School of Management, the students of which he imagined would be the intended audience for recruitment for the incubator.
+English was also a senior instructor at the MIT Sloan School of Management, the students whom he imagined would be the intended audience for recruitment for the incubator.
 He secured additional funding of $20 million from the VC firms General Catalyst and Accel in return for a combined 30% share of the incubator.